WATER

 Bayou Vermilion - NP2016003 -

-According to the 2016 Integrated Report, Vermilion River is impaired for Fish and Wildlife Propagation (FWP) with suspected causes of Nitrate-Nitrite and Dissolved Oxygen.
-It is also impaired for Primary Contact Recreation (PCR) with a suspected cause of Fecal Coliform.
-The suspected sources for the FWP impairment of DO are agriculture and natural sources while the suspected causes for Nitrate-Nitrite are unknown.
+According to the 2022 Integrated Report, Vermilion River is impaired for (FWP) with suspected causes of nitrate-nitrite and dissolved xxygen.
+It is also impaired for PCR and SCR with a suspected cause of FC.
+The suspected sources for the FWP impairment of dissolved oxygen are agriculture and natural sources while the suspected causes for nitrate-nitrite are unknown.
 The Bayou Vermilion District (BVD) initiated the individual on-site waste disposal system (OSDS) inspection program in the Coulee Mine in July 2017.
 LDEQ Water Surveys initiated water quality monitoring from June 2016 through June 2017, establishing a baseline for Fecal Coliform.
 The overall intent of the inspection program is to improve the water quality of the Vermilion River within the urbanized and rural areas of Lafayette Parish by reducing or eliminating the effects of malfunctioning OSDSs in the area.
 This will be accomplished through continued public education and awareness campaign demonstrating maintenance of home sewage systems through OSDS inspections.
+To further support BMP implementation, LDEQ samples many sites throughout the subsegment to help detect water quality changes in the area.

 2017